Michael Steck (Indian agent): Career

 Following the repulse of the Confederate invasion of New Mexico, Steck was appointed Superintendent of Indian Affairs in New Mexico Territory by Abraham Lincoln in 1863.
 Steck, an initial supporter of General Carleton’s plan to defeat the Navajo to make New Mexico safe and to civilize, Christianize both the Navajos and the Mescalero Apaches by transforming them into sedentary farmers.
-John A. Clark, Surveyor General of New Mexico wrote to Steck in October 1863, there were only 4000 acres of arable land in the Bosque Redondo reserve.
-Later increased to 6000 acres, it was still far less than what would be needed to feed 9,000 Navajo and the Mescalero Apaches.
-When he realized the general had misjudged both the large size of the Navajo population (over 9000 captives) and the poor agricultural potential of the land near Fort Sumner, Steck opposed Carlton's plans.
+John A. Clark, Surveyor General of New Mexico wrote to Steck in October 1863, only 4,000 acres of land were arable in the Bosque Redondo reserve.
+Later increased to 6,000 acres, it was still far less than what would be needed to feed 9,000 Navajo and the Mescalero Apaches.
+When he realized the general had misjudged both the large size of the Navajo population (more than 9,000 captives) and the poor agricultural potential of the land near Fort Sumner, Steck opposed Carlton's plans.
 Steck argued that the Navajos should have a reservation in their own homeland and that it was impractical to resettle them in Apache territory on such inadequate lands.
 However, he was ignored by Carlton with disastrous results for the Navajo.

-In 1863, Steck's one-year-old son born in July 1862, died August 1862, in Santa Fe and was soon followed by his wife October 3, 1864.
-He subsequently married Elizabeth Wood and they had 3 children.
 Following his resignation from the Superintendency in 1865, he became involved with the New Mexico Mining Company from 1865 to 1880.
 In 1867, he was elected to the New Mexico Territorial Legislature from Santa Fe county and served in the house of representatives, 1867-1868 session.
+Upon his return to Pennsylvania, he worked with the Muncy Creek Railway from 1873 to 1877.

+Personal life

+In 1863, Steck's one-year-old son born in July 1862, died August 1862, in Santa Fe and was soon followed by his wife on October 3, 1864.
+He subsequently married Elizabeth Wood and they had three children.

+Death

-Upon his return to Pennsylvania, with the Muncy Creek Railway from 1873 to 1877.
-He purchased land in Winchester, Virginia in 1880 and died on October 4, 1881 in Winchester, Frederick County, Virginia of a cerebral hemorrhage while fishing.
+He purchased land in Winchester, Virginia, in 1880, and died on October 4, 1880, in Winchester, Frederick County, Virginia, of a cerebral hemorrhage while fishing.